furechan/nbmask/README.md

-You can add more secrets with the `%nbmask` magic line command and pass it any string parameter with the `$name` variable notation.
+You can add more secrets with the `%nbmask` magic line command and a string parameter using python builtin variable expansion syntax.

 ```python